Last Updated on

 Teething is quite an important milestone in the development life cycle of a child.
 We have put together a bunch of myths and the actual facts behind them, which can help you be better informed with what’s going on with your little one.

 You shouldn’t use a toothpaste with fluoride for your little one since it can be quite dangerous for him and harm his new teeth.

 Yes, your baby might swallow everything that enters his mouth and this might make you worry about him eating up the toothpaste as well.
-This can be very well handled by using only a small amount of toothpaste while cleaning his teeth.
+This can be very well handled by using the recommended amount of toothpaste for your child’s age and supervising his brushing to prevent unnecessary swallowing.
 Using toothpaste with fluoride is essential in protecting his new teeth from the formation of any cavities.